Gary Kubiak: Houston Texans (2006–2013)

+2006–2010: Early years

 Kubiak was named the second head coach in Houston Texans history on January 26, 2006, replacing the fired Dom Capers.
 In his first season with the team, Houston finished fourth in the AFC South with a 6–10 record.
 The Texans ended the 2007 season at 8–8, a non-losing record for the first time in team history.
 The Texans had their second non-losing season, again finishing 8–8, in the 2008 season.

 The following season under Kubiak, the Texans achieved their first winning season in franchise history when they overcame a 14-point fourth-quarter deficit to defeat the New England Patriots 34–27 at Reliant Stadium, finishing the 2009 season 9–7.
 They missed the playoffs on a tiebreaker with the New York Jets.
 On February 2, 2010, with a year left on the original deal he signed, the Texans signed Kubiak to a three-year contract extension through 2012.

 In the 2010 season, Houston started off strong with a record of 4–2 heading into their bye week (Week 7).
 However, Kubiak's promising campaign quickly turned disastrous as the Texans lost eight of their final 10 games, placing them third in the AFC South, with a record of 6–10.
 The Texans ended up fourth in passing yards, seventh in rushing yards, and third in overall yards.
 But the 2010 Texans defense was arguably one of the worst in the league, finishing last in passing yards allowed and tied for last in passing touchdowns allowed.